tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Environment and scopes

-The environment is split between a global environment (with the stdlib loaded), on the stack (function arguments and local let bindings) and in the closures' environment for captured variables.
+The environment is split between a global environment (with the stdlib loaded), the stack (function arguments and local let bindings) and the closures' environment for captured variables.
 A scope correspond to either a function or a thunk and is introduced by: